Warren warns 'democracy hangs in the balance' in New Year's Eve speech

 In response, Warren has revised her rhetoric on healthcare, emphasizing her intention to phase in Medicare for All over several years to preserve “choice” for Americans.

-She has also sought to return to the theme of economic populism that has animated her campaign since she launched her bid a year ago.
+She has also sought to return to the theme of economic populism that animated the early part of her campaign.

+Warren, who has sworn off high-dollar fundraisers, argued on Tuesday that other candidates who “kiss the rings” of the wealthy are beholden to rich donors and corporate interests.

+“The billionaires, the corporate executives and their favorite presidential candidates have one clear goal: to convince you that everything you imagine is impossible,” Warren said.

+While she did not name any rivals, her remarks were likely aimed at Biden and Buttigieg, whom she has previously criticized for holding high-priced fundraisers.

-In recent months, Warren has also suffered a slowdown in her fundraising pace.
+In recent months, Warren has seen a slowdown in her fundraising pace.
 The campaign said last week it had raised just over $17 million in the fourth quarter with a few days to go, lower than the $24.6 million she raised last quarter.

 Reporting by Joseph Ax and Amanda Becker; Editing by Peter Cooney and Alistair Bell